awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-console.md

 # Getting started \(console\)<a name="getting-started-console"></a>

 In this exercise, you use the Amazon Personalize console to create a Custom dataset group with a solution that returns movie recommendations for a given user\.
-Before you start this exercise, review the Getting Started [Getting started prerequisites](gs-prerequisites.md)\.
+Before you start this exercise, review the [Getting started prerequisites](gs-prerequisites.md)\.

 When you finish the getting started exercise, to avoid incurring unnecessary charges, follow the steps in [Cleaning up resources](gs-cleanup.md) to delete the resources you created\.

-## Step 1: Import training data<a name="getting-started-console-import-dataset"></a>
+## Step 1: Create a dataset group and a dataset<a name="getting-started-console-create-dataset"></a>

 In this procedure, you first create a dataset group\.
-Next, you create an Amazon Personalize *user\-item interaction* dataset in the dataset group and a schema to match your training data\.
-Next, you import your training data into the dataset\.
+Next, you create an Amazon Personalize *Interactions* dataset in the dataset group\.

-**To import training data**
+**To create a dataset group and a dataset**

 1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign in to your account\.